dsonenberg/GettingCleaningData/CodeBook.md

 * fBodyBodyGyroJerkMag.std..
 * fBodyBodyGyroJerkMag.meanFreq..

-## Activity indicates which of the 6 possible activities was measured
+## "Activity" indicates which of the 6 possible activities was measured
 * Activity

-## Subject indicates the ID number of the subjects.
+## "Subject" indicates the ID number of the subjects.
 Possible values are 1 to 30
 * Subject

-## Mode indicates which dataset the measurement is taken from.
+## "Mode" indicates which dataset the measurement is taken from.
 Possible values are test or train
 * Mode